Kent State University

 Please visit the CDC travel page for information about any vaccinations you may need or health and safety tips for traveling to your destination:

-If vaccinations or medicines are needed according to the CDC, you can make arrangements with the DeWeese Health Center as soon as possible for immunization appointments.
+If vaccinations or medicines are needed according to the CDC, you can make arrangements with your healthcare provider or the DeWeese Health Center as soon as possible for immunization appointments.
 Appointment openings are limited and they may have to order your vaccine, which takes time.
 Plan accordingly.

 |Cost Description||Amount||Pay to|